DHS announces $77 million in grant funding to combat domestic terror and extremism

 The money, part of a larger $1.87 billion pool of grant funding to help state and local governments face threats and emergencies, will “help raise the nation’s security baseline,” according to Mayorkas.
 The grants for domestic violent extremism will fund programs aimed at “open source analysis of threats, execution of threat assessment programs, the development and sharing of intelligence across states and between states and the federal government, and the development of training and awareness programs,” he said.

-DHS in recent years has begun turning its attention inward to pay more attention to threats from hate groups, homegrown extremist and violent racists.
+DHS in recent years has begun turning its attention inward to pay more attention to threats from hate groups, homegrown extremists and violent racists.
 The 2019 mass shooting in El Paso — the deadliest attack on Hispanic Americans in modern U.S. history — was a catalyzing event for department officials.

-DHS’s Office of Intelligence and Analysis was one of the federal agencies that failed to alert federal law enforcement agencies to plans by pro-Trump groups to storm the U.S. Capitol and attempt to prevent a presidential transition.
+DHS’s Office of Intelligence and Analysis was one of the federal agencies that did not alert federal law enforcement agencies to plans by pro-Trump groups to storm the U.S. Capitol and attempt to prevent a presidential transition.

 Pressure from lawmakers on DHS to do more has increased since then.
 While the FBI remains the lead federal agency for investigating domestic extremist groups and stopping attacks, DHS officials want to leverage relationships with state and local police departments formed after the 9/11 attacks to produce better threat reports and promote preventive strategies.